google/syzygy/README.md

-"Configuration for chrome infrastructure services"
+Configuration for chrome infrastructure services